bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-### EntityFramework Core Database Mapping ###
+### Database Access with Entity Framework Core ###

 The Go-To Data Access Framework for .NET is EntityFramework Core.
 There are strong opinions on EntityFramework Core and
 OR-Mappers in general, I will keep mine to myself and use EntityFramework Core in this example.
+So here is what the

-So here is what the `DbContext` for the application looks like.
+`DbContext` for the application looks like.
 I am calling it an `ApplicationDbContext`.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.